tsgates/arch-wiki-markdown/wiki/NVIDIA.md

                            (Discuss)
   ------------------------ ------------------------ ------------------------

-If you are switching between the nvidia and nouveau driver often, you can use these two scripts to make it easier (both need to be ran as root):
+If you are switching between the NVIDIA and nouveau driver often, you can use these two scripts to make it easier (both need to be ran as root):